How to Enable External Sharing in OneDrive for Business?

 Enable External Sharing for a OneDrive for Business Site

 By default, all existing OneDrive sites inherit external sharing settings from the OneDrive admin center.
-However, there are times you may want to either enable or disable external sharing for a particular user’s OneDrive for Business site.
+However, you may sometimes want to enable or disable external sharing for a particular user’s OneDrive for Business site.
 (Provided you have external sharing enabled for OneDrive for Business at the tenant level!)

 - Login to Microsoft Admin Center at https://admin.microsoft.com